mpv-player/mpv/DOCS/man/options.rst

     use of compute shaders over fragment shaders wherever possible.
 Enabled by default, although Nvidia users may want to disable it.

+``--d3d11-exclusive-fs=<yes|no>``
+    Switches the D3D11 swap chain fullscreen state to 'fullscreen' when fullscreen video is requested.
+Also known as "exclusive fullscreen" or "D3D fullscreen" in other applications.
+Gives mpv full control of rendering on the swap chain's screen.
+Off by default.

 ``--d3d11-warp=<yes|no|auto>``
     Use WARP (Windows Advanced Rasterization Platform) with the D3D11 GPU backend (default: auto).
 This is a high performance software renderer.
 By